unicode-org/message-format-wg/exploration/variable-mutability.md

 With this approach, variables are immutable, so each may be defined by only one _declaration_.
-The order of declarations does not matter, to allow for e.g. `input` annotations to refer to `local` variables.

 References to later declarations are not allowed, so this is considered an error: